FractalZeroShadow/The-CoRE-Codex/README.md

 **If it resonates:** You've found navigation tools for territory you're already in.

-**If it doesn't:** You're not ready, or this isn't for you.
-Both are fine.
+**If it doesn't:** This is still solipsism and nothing has changed.

 **The framework self-selects.**

+* This is not a scientific theory competing with physics
+* This is not a philosophical system seeking consensus
+* This is a decompression algorithm for a unified perceptual state

 ---